chardso/Pre-repair-cafe-visit/README.md

    # A flat screen

-   the problem of short circuit,
+   The problem of short circuit,

    checked and findings, are capacitor 450v,68uf and transistor TDA 7509 burnt